Summary:

 While summer conditions can sometimes be forgiving enough to let you get away with delaying certain types of maintenance, the challenges of winter weather demand responsiveness and reliability.
 One of the first things you should do before winter arrives is assess the condition of your eBike to determine what parts need special attention.

-The fastest and most effective way to do this is to visit a local bike shop—but if you have the time and skill, you can also run a quick pre-season check at home.
+The fastest and most effective way to do this is to visit a local bike shop.
+But if you have the time and skill, you can also run a quick pre-season check at home.
 Here’s a run-down of what to look at:

 Battery